Kuntz-Lab/Project-WISE/README.md

 1. Record audio and sensor data, where you need a Samsung watch

-2. Retrieving the recorded audio and sensor data from the watch, where you need a computer and working Internet
+2. Retrieve the recorded audio and sensor data from the watch, where you need a computer and working Internet

 If you have any technical questions, please do not hesitate to reach out to us: Kevin (kevin.song@utah.edu) and Qianlang (qianlangchen@gmail.com).